 Regional and midsize banks tend to be “stuck in the middle” between big banks and community banks and credit unions regarding the competitive advantages they are able to offer.
 Learn what can regional and midsize banks can do to meet the challenge of competing with big banks that have closed the customer satisfaction performance gap, while also competing with credit unions and community banks that typically offer lower fees, better interest rates and a focus on excellent service.

 Craig Martin, director of the financial services practice at J.D.
 Power, shared findings from J.D.
 Power’s 2013 U.S. Primary Mortgage Origination Satisfaction Study and discussed the metrics that make the most impact on customer satisfaction.
 Download the presentation during which Craig shared pragmatic insight on how lenders can increase customer satisfaction and repeat / referral business.

 The inaugural J.D.
 Power 2013 U.S. Small Business Commercial Insurance StudySM provides insurance companies with an independent and objective measure of overall satisfaction levels among small business insurance customers in the United States.
 In addition to quantifying the factors that most influence overall satisfaction, this study provides insurers with valuable insights on how to prioritize improvement efforts based on a deep understanding of Key Performance Indicators (KPIs).

-As new companies, such as Trōv, enter the insurance market, traditional insurers must reconsider current business models and product offerings in order to not only compete with these non-traditional companies, but also with changing customer expectations based on experiences in other industries.
+As new non-traditional insurance companies, such as Trov, enter the insurance market, traditional insurers must reconsider current business models and product offerings in order to not only compete with these new companies, but also with changing customer expectations based their experiences in other industries.